michhar/deeplearning-azureml-and-azure-functions/README.md

 8.  `APP_ID` - the AAD registered application ID from Service Principal step
 9.  `PRINCIPAL_PASSWORD` - the AAD registered app password from Service Principal step

-**For when moving on to Azure deployments**
+**Note:  For when moving on to Azure deployments**

  Add as a key/value pairs, when performing deployment to Azure, the following under **Application settings** in the "Application settings" configuration link/tab in the Azure Portal under the published Azure Function App.

 #### Data setup

 In this example the labels are `fish`/`not_fish` for a binary classification scenario in this example which uses the PyTorch framework.
 The data structure in this repo is shown in the following image.
-For adding training data, use this structure for the scripts to function correctly.
+For adding training data, use this structure so that the Python scripts may find the data.

 A `train` and `val` folder are both required for training.
 The folders under `train` and `val` are used in PyTorch's `datasets.ImageFolderImage()` function that delineates the labels using folder names, a common pattern for classification.